leomet07/text-anylytics/README.md

 # word-anylytics
-word-anylytics from a txt file in c
+Text analytics from a txt file in pure vanilla, no-template c

+This program requires input through a txt file